sargisabrahamyan/contentparser/README.md

   The second part is the training using fasttext

 # Similar
-Find the main content in a web page, like Chrome, Safari and Firefox for mobile.The program has input is a web page and output is the brief main conpage.
+Find the main content in a web page, like Chrome, Safari and Firefox for mobile.The program input is a web page and output is the brief main content text.

 # Results